 Short answer: I didn’t.
 Longer answer: Keep reading this page for a detailed explanation of the rules of the blog and how I moderate confessions.
 I guarantee you that my personal opinion is not a factor in which confessions I do or do not post.

 Why haven’t I seen my confession yet?
 I submitted it three days ago!
 Did you delete it?
 Did you forget about it?
 Can you post it now?

-Chances are, you haven’t seen it yet because it’s in the queue!
+DURING THE SEASON: Chances are, you haven’t seen it yet because it’s in the queue!
 I’ve been getting enough confessions to consistently post 10+ per day, which means that you’re not the only one waiting for your confession to be posted.
 Please, please, please be patient.
 As I mention below, I post all confessions relevant to the latest episode (or that could be made irrelevant by the next episode) before I post confessions that are about more general topics, so if your confession was something general, you may have to wait a little bit longer to see it.
 It shouldn’t take more than a week*.
-If you’ve been waiting for well over a week and haven’t seen your confession, please don’t hesitate to send me a follow-up message inquiring about its status.
+If you’ve been waiting for well over a week and haven’t seen your confession, please don’t hesitate to send me a follow-up message inquiring about its status (and make sure to let me know what the confession said).
 Please DON’T: take an accusatory tone with me, resubmit your confession because you think I’ve forgotten about it (I haven’t), or contact me about your confession after a few days instead of waiting at least a week.

 *during the season.
 Confessions take longer to post over hiatus.

 DURING SUMMER HIATUS: Confessions are currently posting at a rate of 5/day.
 This will likely vary over the summer depending on how many confessions I receive.
 The current wait time is approximately two weeks.
 Again, if you’re wondering where your confession is, chances are, it’s in the queue.